-Forestry Thematic Exploitation Platform (Forestry TEP, or F-TEP in short) is an online platform that enables users to efficiently access and process satellite data for forest monitoring purposes.
-It offers a wide range of readily available processing services and tools, and it enables users to create and share their own processing services, tools and products.
-On the platform, it is possible to run e.g. change monitoring applications for your areas of interest without the need for downloading the source images, or conduct forest variable estimation combining your own field datasets with satellite imagery available in the cloud storage.
+Forestry Thematic Exploitation Platform (Forestry TEP, or F-TEP in short) is an online platform that enables users to efficiently access and process satellite data for various forest analysis and monitoring purposes.
+The platform offers a wide range of readily available processing services and tools, and it enables the users to create and share their own processing services, tools and products.
+On the platform, it is possible to run e.g. change monitoring applications for areas of interest without the need for downloading the source images, or to conduct forest variable estimation combining own field datasets with the available satellite imagery.

-The platform has been developed in projects funded by the European Space Agency (ESA).
-ESA continues to support the platform development.
-The platform is operated by VTT in Finland with the support of CGI IT UK, committed to maintain and develop the platform further and support the users.
-More general information on the platform can be found at: https://f-tep.com/
+The platform has been developed in projects funded by the European Space Agency (ESA) as well as in other projects.
+The platform is operated by VTT Technical Research Centre of Finland (VTT in short), committed to maintain and develop the platform further and to support the users.
+More information can be found on the website f-tep.com.